Stelios Serafidis

 Stelios Serafidis (Στέλιος Σεραφείδης; 6 August 1935 – 4 January 2022) was a Greek professional footballer who played as a goalkeeper for AEK Athens.
 Serafidis was among the most reliable and consistent goalkeepers in the history of the club.
 Gifted with agility and excellent reflexes, he was famous for his high diving saves under tough conditions.
-Despite his small stature, he managed to become one of the top players in the 1950's and 1960's and he is considered as one of the top Greek goalkeepers of all time.
+Despite his small stature, he managed to become one of the top players in the 1950s and 1960s and he is considered as one of the top Greek goalkeepers of all time.

 Early life

 Born on 6 August 1935 in Gazi, Athens, to refugee parents from Pontus and raised in Aigaleo, Serafidis had a particularly difficult childhood like most children of that time before, during and after World War II.
 Before playing football he did various small jobs to make a living.
 He worked as a water carrier, baker, porter, shoe polisher and peddler.
 His older brother Lambis, who was an international striker at Apollon Athens, brought him at the age of 14 to his club.
 He stayed there for a very short period and then, at the age of 16, was transferred to the infrastructure departments of AEK Athens.